ruidosujeira/perf-linter/docs/rules/no-unstable-inline-props.md

 - `checkFunctions` (`boolean`, default `true`): Report inline or unstable function props.
 - `checkObjects` (`boolean`, default `true`): Report inline or unstable object/array props.
 - `checkSpreads` (`boolean`, default `true`): Report spreads that introduce unstable props.
+- `relaxForNonMemoized` (`boolean`, default `true`): When `true`, suppress reports for inline values passed to components that are detected as non-memoized (e.g., plain functional components).
+Disable this if you want warnings regardless of the target component’s memoization status.

 ## Invalid